simoncozens/fontFeatures/docs/fee-format.rst

 - An class name: ``@lc``
 - An inline class: ``[a e i o u]`` (Inline classes may also contain class names, but may *not* contain ranges.)
 - A regular expression: ``/\.sc/``.
 All glyph names in the font which match the expression will be selected.
 (This is another reason why FEE needs the font beforehand.)
+- A Unicode codepoint: ``U+1234`` (This will be mapped to a glyph in the font.
+If no glyph exists, an error is raised.)

 Any of these forms may be followed by zero or more *suffixing operations* or *desuffixing operations*.
 A suffixing operation begins with a period,